Hazal Kaya: Early work (2006–2011)

+Career progression (2012–2016)

-Kaya played in the first two seasons of the TV series Adını Feriha Koydum (2011) as the lead character, Feriha Sarrafoğlu.
+Kaya's turning point came when she starring in the first two seasons of the TV series Adını Feriha Koydum (2011) as the lead character, Feriha Yilmaz.
 She played the role of a porter's daughter trapped between two lives and falls in love with the most popular student at her university, a rich and handsome boy "Emir Sarrafoğlu" (Çağatay Ulusoy).
-The series had one of the highest TV ratings in Turkey.
+The series had one of the highest TV ratings in Turkey and received highly acclaimed.
 Later, together with her mother Ayşegül Kaya, she appeared in the commercials for Bingo.
 In the late 2012, she left the cast of Adını Feriha Koydum and starred in a new series called Son Yaz Balkanlar 1912, portraying the character Emine.
 However, the series ended after a few episodes due to low ratings.

 She later appeared in the 2013 series A.Ş.K and played the character of Azra Özak, a tennis coach.
 That series also ended after 13 episodes.
 In 2015 she appeared in Maral: En Güzel Hikayem, opposite Aras Bulut İynemli.
 She played the leading character Maral Erdem.

+Established actress (2017–present)

-Her latest TV show is Bizim Hikaye (in English: Our Story), which is the Turkish adaptation of the American TV series Shameless.
-In this TV show Kaya plays "Filiz Elibol Aktan", opposite actor Burak Deniz.
+After a break of one year, she starred in TV show Bizim Hikaye (in English: Our Story), which is the Turkish adaptation of the American TV series Shameless.
+In this TV show Kaya plays "Filiz Elibol Aktan", (a young girl forced to take care of her five younger siblings after her mother left the lower-class family) opposite actor Burak Deniz.
+Writing for Vatan, "She reacted positively to Hazal Kaya's acting, stating while watching Filiz on the screen".
+The series received positive response and kaya's performance was highly acclaimed and teamed as "remarkable" and received several accolades including 19th Internet Media Best of the Year Awards for Best Actress and Latina Turkish Awards for Best Series Pair (Burak Deniz).
+The series was aired in variety of languages.

 As of 2021, she shares the leading roles with Bugra Gulsoy and Ozan Dolunay in the TV series Misafir, an adaptation of the Japanese TV series Oasis.
-Since 2010, she appears as Behzat's dead daughter "Berna" in some episodes and film of hit crime series Behzat Ç..
+Since 2010, she appears as Behzat's dead daughter "Berna" in some episodes and film of hit crime series Behzat Ç.

 Personal life

 She married actor Ali Atay on 6 February 2019, and gave birth to their son later that year.
 Their daughter was born in February 2023.
+In April 2023, prosecutors demanded that Kaya be imprisoned for two years and four months for a tweet in which she allegedly had insulted a Turkish sergeant who was sentenced to ten years imprisonment for having raped Ipek Er.